Geet-George/test-doc-pack/book/content/projects/projects.md

 ii. the algorithm / library / methods that you want to use

-iii. the data that you will need
+iii. any data that you might need

-iv. the expected outcome.
+iv. the expected outcome

 The whole description should not be more than 400 words.